Skip to main content

 • The owner uses concise natural language instructions to describe the desired workflow.
 This launches AI agent tasks to generate an appropriate workflow plan and appropriate state management data structures.

-• The thunk designer may describe content collections to build.
-This launches AI agent tasks to automatically build the content collections, extract appropriate information from them, and create the appropriate retrieval indexes.
+• The thunk designer may describe content folders to build.
+This launches AI agent tasks to automatically construct and initialize the content folders, and create the appropriate retrieval indexes.

 • The thunk designer may describe custom AI tools to build.
 These requests also launch AI agent tasks to automatically build the tools.

-• The thunk owner may establish connections to external business applications, import AI modules, and modify the various settings that control AI agent behavior.
+• The thunk designer may establish connections to external business applications, import AI tool libraries, and modify the various settings that control AI agent behavior.

-• The thunk owner may add and manage work participants and end users who have access to the thunk.
+• The thunk designer may add and manage human agents and end users who have access to the thunk.

-• At any time during the design phase, the thunk owner can interact with their AI agent via a chat interface, providing instructions or seeking guidance.
+• At any time during the design phase, the thunk owner can interact with their AI agent, providing instructions or seeking guidance.

-The Thunk.AI platform runtime runs each request as a separate workflow instance.
-It maintains the state of the workflow instance, launching the appropriate steps at the right times to evaluate the request, record results, and take appropriate actions.
-Within this execution, there are many tasks that an AI agent (the thunk owner's AI agent or a work participant's AI agent) may need to perform.
+The Thunk.AI runtime runs each request as a separate workflow instance.
+It maintains the state of the workflow instance, launching the appropriate steps at the right times to evaluate each step of the workflow.
+Within this execution, there are many tasks that an AI agent (the thunk owner's AI agent or a work participant's AI agent) may need to perform and each of those tasks operates based on AI Instructions specific to the task.

 • When new workflow requests are collected, an AI agent task is launched (on behalf of the thunk owner) to parse the requests and create structured workflow requests